 You should be concentrating on your Part 3 Test 100%.
 You don't want to arrive at the test centre in a rush.
 Also, if the worst happens and you fail, you won't feel like teaching anyone after the test.

-Getting to know the roads near the test centre is very helpful.
+Getting to know the roads near the test centre is very helpful and can help eliminate surprises.
 PDI's have failed their part 3 test on the road outside the test centre because they didn't Q&A any potential situations that may arise e.g. there might be cars parked along the road outside the test centre!